-- An associate member must be a current or former chapter member. - An associate member pays full or discounted chapter dues as outlined in the chapter standing rules - An associate member holds full or partial chapter membership privileges as outlined in the chapter standing rules. - An associate member may not compete with the chorus in any Sweet Adelines chorus competition. - An associate member may or may not be permitted to perform with the Sweet Adelines chorus as outlined in the chapter standing rules. - An associate member pays the full International per capita fee and holds all privileges of active membership in the International organization including the right to vote in the election of the International Board of Directors. - An associate member pays any Regional assessment due and holds all privileges of active membership in the Region including the right to vote in regional elections. - An associate member may reapply for full chapter membership at any time according to the membership and audition procedures established by the chapter she wishes to join.
+- An associate member pays full or discounted chapter dues as outlined in the chapter standing rules. - An associate member holds full or partial chapter membership privileges as outlined in the chapter standing rules. - An associate member may not compete with the chorus in any Sweet Adelines chorus competition. - An associate member may or may not be permitted to perform with the Sweet Adelines chorus as outlined in the chapter standing rules. - An associate member pays the full International per capita fee and holds all privileges of active membership in the International organization including the right to vote in the election of the International Board of Directors.
+If the associate member is also a dual member, voting for the International Board of Directors election takes place in the associate member's primary chorus. - An associate member pays any Regional assessment due and holds all privileges of active membership in the Region including the right to vote in regional elections. - An associate member may reapply for full chapter membership at any time according to the membership and audition procedures established by the chapter they wish to join.